dwhiteheadCEI/intro-to-openai-development/labs/lab3-using-tools.md

         data = file.read()
     return data

 If you try to run it at this point, you may notice that it runs as before, but whenever asked about receipts or expenses, it tends to return nothing at all.
-That's because it has found the use case for our tool based off of our description!
+Don't worry, that's because it has found the use case for our tool based off of our description!
 If we look at the full response, we'll see that all tool calls will be placed in their own return value that we will need to check separately.

 Replace this line:
     return response.choices[0].message.content